Ah-deee/LntVHDL/README.txt

-This for me to track my verilog projects
+This for me to track my VHDL projects